-The budget relied on the expectation of an increase in district taxes For 2017, the district tax and tax rate increased slightly which produced an increase in tax revenue of approximately \$7,000.
-For 2016, the district tax revenue remained constant as no significant increase in tax base and no increase in tax rate.
+The budget relied on the expectation of an increase in district taxes.
+For 2018, the district assessed value increased slightly over \$3 million which produced an increase in tax revenue of approximately \$20,000.
+For 2017, the district tax rate increased slightly which produced an increase in tax revenue of approximately \$7,000.